astoeriko/autosip/README.md

 ### Running the script
 The command for running the script could look like this:
 ```
-python autosip.py --paramfile parameters.json --channels-file channel_mapping.json --basename experiment_xy --interval-hours 1 --ip XXX.XXX.XXX.XXX
+python autosip.py --paramfile parameters.json --channels-file channel_mapping.json --basename experiment_xy --interval "1:00" --ip XXX.XXX.XXX.XXX --measure-full-hours --measure-full-hours
 ```
 This assumes that the script is run from the directory where it is stored and that parameter files are stored in the same location.
-If you want to run the script from a different folder or the parameter files are stored elsewhere, specify full paths to the script or parameter files.
+If you want to run the script from a different folder or the parameter files are stored elsewhere, specify full paths to the script or parameter files

+When specifying version 1.3.1h-1 for the PSIP software, you will be prompted for authentication data to acces the SIP server.